Monday, February 27, 2017

 The show kept mentioning that they were filming in Iowa for the very first time.
 These folks want us to know that they have never been in Iowa ever before.
 They want you to know that Iowa is this barren flatland filmed with nothing but cornfields.
 Corn and deer.
 Corn and deer.
 Corn and deer.
 They spent the first several minutes talking about how there is nothing in Iowa but corn and deer.
 Meanwhile, they are driving in the northeast corner of the state, surrounded by bluffs and into the Yellow River State Forest.
 Plus, they just aired episodes set in Minnesota and Wisconsin -- two states within quick driving distance to where they were investigating.

-Once the four "Finding Bigfoot" investigators stop talking about all of the corn, they meet up with representatives of the Iowa BFRO (Bigfoot Field Researchers Organization).
+Once the four "Finding Bigfoot" investigators stopped talking about all of the corn, they met up with representatives of the Iowa BFRO (Bigfoot Field Researchers Organization).
 One interesting note, I learned last night that one of my friends is friends with one of the Iowa BFRO leaders.

 Turns out that the Yellow River State Forest area is a hotspot of Bigfoot activity, according to the Iowa BFRO.
 After listening to a variety of sasquatch testimonials, the "Finding Bigfoot" investigators teamed with the Iowa BFRO leadership to wander through the trails where thermal gear.